kchristin22/LearnMath/README.md

 This was our first attempt at using HTML and JavaScript thus the simple code and design of the website.

-The hackathon file is the one we uploaded for the first deadline while the final product is the one we uploaded on the final deadline
+The hackathon file is the one we uploaded for the first deadline while the final product is the one we uploaded on the final deadline.